-Currently playingFebruary 23, 2017
+Currently playingMarch 16, 2017

-(Updated Thursday, Feb.
-23)
+(Updated Thursday, March 23)

-Fifty Shades Darker (Jasper 8 Theatres)
+Kong: Skull Island (Jasper 8 Theatres)

-Fist Fight (Jasper 8 Theatres)
+Life (Jasper 8 Theatres)

-Get Out (Jasper 8 Theatres)
+Logan (Jasper 8 Theatres)

-When a young black man (Daniel Kaluuya) meets the parents of his white girlfriend (Allison Williams), it’s the start of a cutting-edge, fresh and sometimes bat-bleep-crazy mash-up of ‘‘Guess Who’s Coming to Dinner,’’ ‘‘Rosemary’s Baby’’ and ‘‘The Stepford Wives.’’
+As much a Western as it is a sci-fi thriller, James Mangold’s darkly entertaining ‘‘Logan’’ affords Hugh Jackman the opportunity to reinvent his portrayal of his X-Men character.
+The result is one of the best performances of Jackman’s career — and one of the most impressive superhero movies of this decade.
+(Superhero action, R, 2 hrs.
+21 min.)When a young black man (Daniel Kaluuya) meets the parents of his white girlfriend (Allison Williams), it’s the start of a cutting-edge, fresh and sometimes bat-bleep-crazy mash-up of ‘‘Guess Who’s Coming to Dinner,’’ ‘‘Rosemary’s Baby’’ and ‘‘The Stepford Wives.’’
 Writer-director Jordan Peele pays homage to some great horror films while carving out his own fantastically creative path.
 (Comedy horror, R, 1 hr.
 45 min.)

-The Great Wall (Jasper 8 Theatres)
+The Shack (Jasper 8 Theatres)

 More on DuboisCountyHerald.com